ONEST-Network/ONEST-Specification/docs/implementation_guides/financial-support/implementation_guide.md

 <summary>Search API - Search by eligibility criteria</summary>

-Here the user is searching for scholarships and grants for a user from the SC or ST community who has passed 10th standard.
+Here the user is searching for scholarships and grants for a user from the SC or ST community, who has passed 10th standard.

 ```json
 {